-Maddie O'Hare and Lucy O'Hare (yes, they're sisters!) began working at Harm Reduction International in 2015, when the conference was held in Kuala Lumpur; they have since run HR17 in Montreal and HR19 in Porto, and are very much looking forward to the conference returning to Melbourne for the first time in nearly 20 years.
+Maddie O'Hare and Lucy O'Hare (yes, they're sisters!) began working at Harm Reduction International in 2015, when the conference was held in Kuala Lumpur; they have since run HR17 in Montreal and HR19 in Porto.
+They loved working with HR23 partners to bring the conference back to Melbourne for the first time in nearly 20 years.

-Ruod Ariete is a Conference Assistant for HR23.
+Ruod Ariete was a Conference Assistant for HR23.
 They have been working on harm reduction-related events and conferences for the past six years.

-Ruod hopes that the delegates and speakers are as excited as they are to come to HR23.
-They wouldn't mind a chat over a coffee (or two), a Melbourne staple, when they're free.
+Ruod helped our delegates and speakers to get the most out of HR23, including administering our scholarship programme.

-Ailish Brennan is a Conference Assistant for HR23.
+Ailish Brennan was a Conference Assistant for HR23.
 Ailish has been working in harm reduction and drug policy advocacy for 5 years during which time she has been advocating for the needs of young and LGBTQ+ people who use drugs.
-She is very excited to welcome the wonderful drug policy community to the conference and spend some much needed time in each other's presence once again.
+She enjoyed welcoming the wonderful drug policy community to the conference and spending some much needed time in each other's presence once again.